funwae/fractal-glyph-tape/README.md

 ## 🎯 What is Fractal Glyph Tape?

-Fractal Glyph Tape (FGT) is a revolutionary approach to language representation that solves three fundamental problems:
+Fractal Glyph Tape (FGT) is a novel approach to language representation that solves three fundamental problems:

 ### 1. Redundant Storage
 Modern systems store "Can you send me that file?" millions of times across corpora. **FGT stores it once as a glyph**.